Rob Mason

-Rob Mason (born June 8, 1976) was an American politician serving as a member of the Idaho House of Representatives from the 16th district from 2018-2020.
+Rob Mason (born June 8, 1976) was an American politician serving as a member of the Idaho House of Representatives from the 16th district from 2018 to 2020.
 Mason is a member of the Democratic Party and is an environmentalist.

 Early life and education

-Rob Mason was born on June 8, 1976 in Elizabethtown, Pennsylvania.
+Rob Mason was born on June 8, 1976, in Elizabethtown, Pennsylvania.
 He went to college at Georgia Tech, where he became an environmentalist and graduated with a bachelor's degree in environmental biology.

 Early career

 Mason was a member of the U.S. Forest Service for seven years from 2001 to 2008.
 After leaving the U.S Forest Service, Mason was the head of Selway-Bitterroot Frank Church Foundation for five years, from 2008 to 2013.
 Mason is currently the Central Idaho Representative for the Wilderness Society, a job he has held since 2013.

 Idaho House of Representatives

 Committees

 During his term, Mason has served on the following Committees.